2u3bit/Security_research_notes/Day5_MITRE_ATT&CK_Adversary-in-the-Middle_Attack.md

 | **Keep devices patched and up-to-date**     | Regularly update devices with the latest security patches to protect against vulnerabilities and ensure they meet compliance standards. |
 | **Use phishing-resistant MFA solutions**    | Implement multi-factor authentication (MFA) solutions that are resistant (WfH, FIDO) to phishing attempts, enhancing the security of the authentication process. |

 > While passwordless authentication effectively mitigates the risk of credential theft, it doesn't fully address the threat of token theft.
 However, it does offer a significant security improvement.
 In a phishing scenario, if a user is targeted but doesn't know their password—because they are using passwordless authentication—the attacker can't easily proceed.
 This reduces the likelihood of the phishing attempt succeeding, as the user can't provide a password that they don't have.
-Therefore, while it doesn't eliminate all risks, passwordless authentication is a valuable step towards strengthening security and minimizing potential damage.
+Therefore, while it doesn't eliminate all risks, passwordless authentication is a valuable step toward strengthening security and minimizing potential damage.

-## Enforce restrictions to critical resources (unmanaged devices)
+## Enforce restrictions on critical resources (unmanaged devices)

 | **Recommendation**                          | **Action**                                                                                                                 |
 |---------------------------------------------|----------------------------------------------------------------------------------------------------------------------------|